intel/terraform-intel-aws-aurora-postgresql/README.md

 © Copyright 2024, Intel Corporation

 ## AWS Aurora PostgreSQL Module
 This code creates an Amazon Aurora instance and RDS cluster for PostgreSQL.
-The instance is created on an Intel Icelake instance R6i.large by default.
+The instance is created on an Intel Sapphire Rapids instance R7i.large by default.
 The instance is pre-configured with parameters within the database parameter group that is optimized for Intel architecture.
 The goal of this module is to get you started with a database configured to run best on Intel architecture.
 As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.
 The PostgreSQL Optimizations were based off [Intel Xeon Tuning Guide](<https://www.intel.com/content/www/us/en/developer/articles/guide/open-source-database-tuning-guide-on-xeon-systems.html>)